Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

     ([or transferred to LUMI][copying-files]).

 !!! hint
-    When pulling docker containers using singularity, the conversion can be quite heavy.
+    When pulling docker containers using `singularity`, the conversion can be quite heavy.
 Speed up the conversion and avoid leaving behind temporary files by using the in-memory filesystem on `/tmp` as the Singularity cache directory, i.e.